All Episodes

 Right, right.

-Now it seems that maybe that was not an overreaction, but initially it certainly looked like it to the point where that was glaring.
+But initially, it certainly looked like it to the point where that was glaring.

 Did you guys feel it that way as well?

-I I thought it was really suspicious because uh during uh the H1N1, we had N95 maths, uh we didn't suit up, so that looked really suspicious to me.
+I thought it was really suspicious because during the H1N1, we had N95 maths and we didn't suit up.

 It just kind of seemed out of place for a normal flu.

-Um basically they got word that uh all the flights are gonna be shut down from China, and so they they just decided to leave.
+Basically, they got word that all the flights are going to be shut down from China.

-It's actually gotten noticeable in my little berg out here because we had a brief transit of some of these people, which actually put uh brings us back to my area.
+Yeah, we're seeing a great number of returning expats of Chinese ethnicity to the U.S. It's actually gotten noticeable in my little berg out here because we had a brief transit of some of these people, which actually brings us back to my area.

 They've got 712 people under observation as of two days ago.

-So that's a lot.
+That's a lot.

 I would agree with that.

-Okay, and so we can leave aside any sort of um uh suspicions or conspiracies or anything that might get anybody into trouble, but we could just discuss the curious nature that appears to be unfolding about this, right?
+And so we can leave aside any sort of suspicions or conspiracies or anything that might get anybody into trouble.

-And that is from my perspective, again, we're seeing individuals become ill outside of Asia, but so far there's been no deaths that we've been able to locate of a non-Asian ethnicity person, even those who are dying outside of Asia are of Asian ethnicity or or Chinese that happen to be tourists somewhere else and dying there, right?
+Even those who are dying outside of Asia are of Asian ethnicity or Chinese that happen to be tourists somewhere else and died there.

 So is that the understanding?

-I know that the things are shut down, and it's not like you're you're out there gossiping in the hallway with your neighbors, but is it your your sensation that or your your impression that that many people share your understanding of this?
+I know that the things are shut down and it's not like you're out there gossiping in the hallway with your neighbors.

-And they've had previous uh instances where they've been trained to see it ramp up and then die down rapidly.
+And they've had previous instances where they've been trained to see it ramp up and then die down rapidly.

-So of course, of course.
+Of course, of course.

-So uh the words of the okay, the information I'm getting out of mainland, uh I'm talking with a couple of people from Chungo and there are several other areas where they're still able to send me pictures and so on from the internet, and that is that in spite of the claim to the contrary, maybe 90 plus percent of all state-owned enterprises are shut down, and that there's no traffic in subways, there's no traffic on the streets and stuff.
+So the words of the information I'm getting out of mainland, I'm talking with a couple of people from Chengdo, and there are several other areas where they're still able to send me pictures and so on from the internet.

-Is that the case in Hong Kong or people sheltering now, or they're just sort of doing business as usual?
+Are people sheltering now or they're just sort of doing business as usual?

-It's more like a self-imposed exile, I would say, because uh uh yeah, I am getting the same reports in China.
+Because, of course, yeah, I am getting the same reports in China.

-How far does that see that here?
+And how far does that do that here?

 Yeah, how far does that extend into China?